Buckets are… Good for Grain Storage

 For labeling, I affix GrogTag’s Keg and Carboy Labels on each bucket.
 Those are write on/wipe off friendly, so they keep the bucket looking nice.
 You could also just write on the bucket directly, the marker will probably stain the outside of the bucket over time, but no huge deal.

 After years of use, I can heartily recommend these as upgrades to your grain storage buckets.

 There are lots of colors and counts of Gamma Seal Lids available.
 Try the search below to see what’s currently available.

-Get a Deal on Bulk Malt via MoreBeer: Viking 2-Row Pale Ale Malt – or Viking Pilsner Malt – both selling for $7.99/10 lbs, unmilled.
-5 x $7.99 = $39.95 for 50 lbs of grain.
-Shipping is free with a qualifying $59 order.
+Get a Deal on Bulk Malt via MoreBeer: Viking 2-Row Pale Ale Malt – and Viking Pilsner Malt – both sell for $8.99/10 lbs, unmilled.
+5 x $8.99 = $44.95 for 50 lbs of grain.
+To sweeten the deal shipping is free with a qualifying $59 order.
 Check product links for current price & availability.

 Check out our Storage Options Roundup Post for a full rundown of storage options for base grain, specialty grains and DME.